StFroese/law-example/README.md

 (you also have to modify `law.cfg`)

 Now: run `law index --verbose` to show all task that exist and `law run <some task>` to execute a task.

+The last step is to either execute the scripts with law `Tasks` or run the python code directly in the task (what is done in repo).